agiresearch/AIOS/README.md

 ```bash
 cp .env.example .env
 ```

+### 3.3 Documentation
+There is a README.md in each directory which provides a brief explanation on what the contents of the directory include.

+Additionally, `man/` contains man pages providing information on how to use the functions provided by AIOS.

 #### (1) Demonstration Mode
 In the demonstration mode, we provide a toy example: we hardcode three agents and allow you to change the parameters.
 Then you can see the output of each step in running multiple agents